encoredev/encore/README.md

 * No reinventing the wheel.

-Start building with a fantastic flow-state experience that unlocks your creative potential. <br/>All of this is freely available, based on the Open Source Encore Go Framework.
+Start building with a fantastic flow state experience that unlocks your creative potential. <br/>All of this is freely available, based on the Open Source Encore Go Framework.
 <br/>

 **🏁 Get started in minutes and check out the documentation: [encore.dev/docs](https://encore.dev/docs/quick-start)**